 What regime governs the insolvency of (re)insurers?

 The primary legislation governing insolvency is the Companies Act (Chapter 386 of the Laws of Malta).
-The Insurance Business (Reorganisation and Winding up of Insurance Undertakings) Regulations (LN 208/2004) are specific to the insurance sector.
+The Insurance Business (Reorganisation and Winding up of Insurance Undertakings) Regulations (SL 403 of 2015) are specific to the insurance sector.
 For the purpose of the aforementioned regulations, the definition of a ‘Maltese insurance undertaking’ refers to an undertaking whose head office is in Malta and is authorised under the Insurance Business Act to carry on the business of insurance, but excludes an undertaking whose business is restricted to reinsurance.